mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 pre-dates this publication:

 > We propose to assemble the structure by adding elements one by one and
-> connecting them on each step with the $$k$$ closest objects which are already
+> connecting them on each step with the $$k$$ [NB. this parameter
-> in the structure.
+> eventually becomes `M`] closest objects which are already in the
+> structure.
 It is based on the idea that intersection of the set of
-> elements which are Voronoi neighbors and the $$k$$ closest elements should be
+> elements which are Voronoi neighbors and the $$k$$ closest elements
-> large. [...]
-A graph created by such algorithm with data arriving in random
+> should be large. [...]
+A graph created by such algorithm with data
-> order has small world navigation properties without any additional
+> arriving in random order has small world navigation properties without
-> algorithms.
-That allows us to fully concentrate on the short-range links
+> any additional algorithms.
+That allows us to fully concentrate on the
-> which approximate the Delaunay graph.
+> short-range links which approximate the Delaunay graph.

 That is, to construct a new node, we basically do a greedy search of the existing nodes.
 "Hmm," you might say here, "isn't that bad?
 Won't that